-Rhonda Dahl Buchanan is a Professor of Spanish at the University of Louisville and has been the Director of the Latin American and Latino Studies Program since 2002.
-In 2000 she received the UofL Distinguished Teaching Professor Award and in 2004 she was named the recipient of the UofL Trustees Award.
-In 2011 she received the UofL Distinguished Service to the Community Award and was also named a Top 11 Faculty Favorite by UofL students.
-She is the recipient of the 2015 Provost's Award for Exemplary Advising, the 2015 National Academic Advising Association (NACADA) Award in the Faculty Advising Category, and the 2016 NACADA Region III Outstanding Faculty Advisor Award for the State of Kentucky.
-She is the recipient of the 2019 university-wide Distinguished Professor of Outstanding Scholarship, Research & Creative Activity.
+Rhonda Dahl Buchanan is a Professor Emerita of Spanish at the University of Louisville.
+She served as the Director of the Latin American and Latino Studies Program from 2002 until 2022.
+During the last three years as the LALS Director, she was accompanied in her office by her yellow labrador Jake, The LALS Therapy Dog, who was a fabulous recruiter for the three LALS degrees: Major, Minor and Graduate Certificate.
+Dr. Buchanan is the rare recipient of all three university-wide Distinguished Professor Awards: the UofL Distinguished Teaching Professor Award (2000), the UofL Distinguished Service to the Community (2011), and the UofL Distinguished Professor of Outstanding Scholarship, Research & Creative Activity (2019).
+In 2004, she was named the recipient of the UofL Trustees Award, “for exceptional impact on the lives of students.”
+In addition, she is the recipient of the 2015 Provost's Award for Exemplary Advising, the 2015 National Academic Advising Association (NACADA) Award in the Faculty Advising Category, and the 2016 NACADA Region III Outstanding Faculty Advisor Award for the State of Kentucky.